BasketballTyrants/March-Madness/README.md

 ## Conclusion

-Based on our model, we predict the winner of March Madness will be (blank)
+Based on our model, we predict the winner of March Madness will be Alabama.